Skip to Main Content

 Accessibility of online resources

-Ebooks, journals and databases offer different accessibility features, such as read aloud functions and options to change the text and background.
-The Accessibility of online resources guide outlines the features available on some of our ebook platforms and databases.
+Ebooks, journals and databases often have read aloud functions, options to change the text and background, and other accessibility features.
+The Accessibility of online resources guide includes an overview of features available on our most popular ebook platforms and databases.

 Opening hours